A Stylish DIY Stair Handrail For Your Home

 When the wood filler is completely dry, use a fine grit (220) sandpaper and have at it.

-With everything sanded and ready to go, it’s time to move inside and begin install.
-To begin, we’ll attach the bottom railing to the vertical posts via the two pocket holes on the bottom side of the bottom railing.
+To begin installation, attach the bottom railing to the vertical posts via the two pocket holes on the bottom side of the bottom railing.

 Use a right-angle clamp to hold the pieces in place and together, after double-checking the positioning of the vertical post.